rgbstudios/grade-calc/README.md

 - Click on the score of the first assignment and start with the first student's grade.

-- Enter their scores for each assignment and their name, then click "Calculate" to recieve their final (or current) grade
+- Enter their scores for each assignment and their name, then click "Calculate" to receive their final (or current) grade

 - Optional: Use <kbd>tab</kbd> and <kbd>shift</kbd> + <kbd>tab</kbd> to easily navigate the student grade inputs, so you can quickly enter students' grades.